New UK market watchdog to spell out approach to industry

-Martin Wheatley, the head of the Financial Conduct Authority being launched in early 2013, will tell a Thomson Reuters event at 9:00 a.m.
-British time how powers to take harmful products off the market would work in practice.
+Martin Wheatley, the head of the Financial Conduct Authority being launched in early 2013, will tell a Thomson Reuters event at 0800 GMT how powers to take harmful products off the market would work in practice.

 "We will make the intervention first and then we will carry out the consultation and the cost/benefit analysis," Wheatley told an industry event last week.